openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 The following guide covers installation of the EmonTx4 6x input energy monitor in combination with an emonBase (RaspberryPi base-station).
 Using an EmonTx with an emonBase provides full local emoncms data logging and visualisation capabilities as well as the option to expand data input from other devices.

-The following EmonTx4, emonVs and emonBase bundle will soon be available in the OpenEnergyMonitor shop with all the parts needed to build this configuration:

 ![emontx4emonbase.jpg](img/emontx4emonbase.jpg)

 **Hardware covered in this guide:**